mattweil/rutgers-soc-parser/README.md

 <h1>Rutgers SOC Parser</h1>

-Rutgers SOC Parser is a command line project written in Java that allows you to pull large amounts of data from Rutgers SOC API and populate databases accordingly.
+Rutgers SOC Parser is a command line project written in Java that allows users to pull large amounts of data from Rutger's SOC API and populate databases accordingly.

 <h2>How to use</h2>